Main arteries of the upper limb

 - Name the major arteries of the upper limb.

-- Discover the region supplied by each artery.
+- Identify the region supplied by each artery.

 The arteries of the upper limb supply oxygenated blood from the heart, through the arm and forearm, all the way to the fingertips.
 Watch the following video to learn the names of these arteries and discover their pathway through the limb.